Cosmetic Nurses Suggest Skincare Products to Use (and Which to Avoid)

 Skincare Trends to Pay Attention to

 Positive results did not back many of the promises made by the skincare industry in the past.
 Several current research and development trends excite nurse estheticians.
-During the pandemic, many stopped using makeup each day and addressed skin concerns.
+During the pandemic, many stopped using makeup each day, which addressed some skin concerns.
 Wright celebrates this trend as she believes there should not be a cookie-cutter approach to beauty.

 This approach prioritizes healthy skin over makeup and focuses on keeping the skin intact.
 For example, instead of using extraction tools to remove blackheads, consider hydrocolloid pimple patches.
 Pimple patches work by absorbing excess fluid through a gentle vacuum effect to pull out debris and dirt from your skin.